-In making contact with these business people, it is essential to provide some form of relevance and interest to them.
+In making contact with these business people, providing some form of relevance and interest to them is essential.
 That can be through one or more of the following strategies:

-- Create a simple brochure of local property information on a single piece of paper.
+- Create a simple brochure of local property information on a single paper.
 This double-sided single piece of paper can be copied conveniently when you require more of them to take with you as part of your prospecting efforts.

 - Creating an Email newsletter to send to your prospects and clients regularly.
 You should get their approval to receive such information as part of that process.
-The frequency of the e-mail newsletter is open for some debate although fortnightly seems to be very successful for most commercial agents and realtors.
+The frequency of the e-mail newsletter is open for some debate, although fortnightly seems to be very successful for most commercial agents and realtors.

-- Create a blog on the Internet to talk about local property activity and property information.
-Make sure that the blog is specifically relevant to a property type and the location.
+- Create a blog online to talk about local property activity and property information.
+Ensure the blog is specifically relevant to a property type and location.
 This information from the blogging process will increase your Internet profile as a property specialist.
-You should blog at a frequency of once per day if that is possible.
+You should blog at a frequency of once daily, if possible.
 Anything less than posting a blog once a week will be a waste of time.

-- Create a social media platform of different contact processes that can be easily activated and utilised with both property listings and local property information.
+- Create a social media platform with different contact processes that can be easily activated and utilized with property listings and local property information.
 Use the social media platform at least once a day.

 There is always an opportunity in the local area for you to tap into as a commercial real estate specialist.
-Build your real estate systems and push your system forward each and every day into the marketplace.
+Build your real estate systems and push your system forward each day into the marketplace.